GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 ## Help users fill in form controls

-To make it easier for users to fill in forms, use an appropriate `type` attribute for your `<input>` elements.
+To make it easier for users to fill out forms, use an appropriate `type` attribute for your `<input>` elements.

 Browsers display a user interface as appropriate for the `type`,